Non-perturbative Quantum Field Theory and the Geometry of Functional Spaces

 \section{Abstract}

-In this paper we construct a non-commutative geometry over a configuration space of gauge connections and show that it gives rise to an interacting, non-perturbative quantum gauge theory coupled to a fermionic field on a curved background.
+In this paper we construct a non-commutative geometry over a configuration space of gauge connections and show that it gives rise to a candidate for an interacting, non-perturbative quantum gauge theory coupled to a fermionic field on a curved background.
 The non-commutative geometry is given by an infinite-dimensional Bott-Dirac type operator, whose square gives the Hamilton operator, and which interacts with an algebra generated by holonomy-diffeomorphisms.
 The Bott-Dirac operator and the associated Hilbert space relies on a metric on the configuration space of connections, which effectively works as a covariant ultra-violet regulator.
 We show that the construction coincides with perturbative quantum field theory in a local limit.
-Questions concerning Lorentz invariance and the fermionic sector are left open.
+Questions concerning Lorentz invariance and the fermionic sector as well as the issue of existence are left open.